McNerdius/TailBlazor/Source/wwwroot/content/build.md

 ### The TailwindCSS Target { #build }

-This is the important section:
+This is the essential section:

 ```xml:tailwindcss.targets-p2
 <Target Name="TailwindCSS" AfterTargets="AfterBuild" Condition="'$(TailwindBuild)' == 'true'">